spring-attic/reactive-streams-commons/README.md

 ## Supported transformations

+  - `PublisherAll` : emits a single true if all values of the source sequence match the predicate
+  - `PublisherAny` : emits a single true if any value of the source sequence matches the predicate
+  - `PublisherCount` : counts the number of elements the source sequence emits
   - `PublisherFilter` : filters out values which doesn't pass a predicate
   - `PublisherMap` : map values to other values via a function
+  - `PublisherRepeat` : repeatedly streams the source sequence fixed or unlimited times
+  - `PublisherRetry` : retry a failed source sequence fixed or unlimited times
   - `PublisherSkip` : skips a specified amount of values
   - `PublisherTake` : takes a specified amount of values and completes